-This is a guide on how to tell if someone has blocked you on Snapchat.
+This is a guide on how to tell if someone on Snapchat has blocked you.

 A couple of years ago, we wrote an article on how to tell if someone deleted you off Snapchat.
 Writing that article was much easier, as we could give a definite answer to our readers.

 The person has disappeared from your Friend screen.

-If the person’s name and chat history has disappeared from your Snapchat Friend screen, then it can only mean one of three things.
+If the person’s name and chat history have disappeared from your Snapchat Friend screen, then it can only mean one of three things.

 - They have deactivated their Snapchat account.

 - You mistakenly pressed the Clear Conversation button and hid their messages.
 This is unlikely, but still worth mentioning.